faranalytics/pydot_graph/README.md

 # Pydot Graph

-A graph notation for creating Graphviz visualizations using Pydot.
+A graph notation for creating [Graphviz](https://www.graphviz.org/) visualizations using [Pydot](https://github.com/pydot/pydot).

 ## Introduction

 Pydot Graph makes it a little easier to construct graphs using Pydot.
 You can, for example, use Pydot Graph to construct a graph programmatically at each step of a pipeline.

 ## Example

+In this example a hypothetical graph is constructed using Pydot Graph.
+Pydot Graph represents the [graph](#output) as a list of lists.
+In order to understand the Pydot Graph representation, you can visually map the labels in the [graph image](#output) to the labels in the Python [list of Pydot nodes](#implementation).

 ### Instructions

-In this example a hypothetical graph is constructed using Pydot Graph.
-You can map the labels in the [Output](#output) image to each node in the list.

 0. Import the dependencies.
 1. Construct the graph using a list of lists.<br>
    a.
 Contruct a set of nodes that will have multiple references.<br>
    b.
 Construct the main graph.<br>
 2. Create an instance of PydotGraph.
 3. Build the graph.
 4. Write the graph to a file.
 5. Display the image.

+### Implementation

 ```python
 # 0. Import the dependencies.